satyadharjoshi/eb2_niw_application_exhibits/README.md

 **Focus Areas**: Research strategy, EB2 NIW guidance, academic development **Communication Style**: Direct, honest, supportive

 **Remember**: I help because I want to, not because I need to.
-Pay it forward when you can.
+Pay it forward when you can by helping someomne.

 ---